HatsuMuv/HatsuHandExamples/HatsuHand/Unity/HatsuHandDemo/Readme.md

 ## Overview

-This Unity project is designed to simulate its operation and a control GUI.
+This Unity demo is designed to simulate its operation and a control GUI.
 You can try build version [here](./Build/HatsuHandFastTest_Build.7z)

 ![GUI for HatsuHand](./images/demo.png)